codeby-vrosell/BIOLEECH/README.md

 This repository does **NOT** contain the complete game project.
 Assets, scenes, and other game elements are **not included**.
 Only the scripts developed by the author are present.

-Please note that scripts for certain game mechanics are also **not included**, as they were created by other developers and are outside the scope of this repository.
+**Please note:** Scripts for certain game mechanics are also **not included**, as they were created by other developers and are outside the scope of this repository.

 ## Scripts Organization

 Scripts are grouped by functionality:

 - [**Gamepad_Vibrator**](/Gamepad_Vibrator): Handles gamepad vibration effects and haptic feedback throughout the game.
-- [**MAYA_AI**](/MAYA_AI): Scripts for MAYA, the game AI, including controllers, tutorial-specific logic, text box animations, audio spectrum effects, jokes, and announcement lines.
-This folder also includes the **dialogue CSV** (used by Unity and the AI) and a **visual Excel/PDF version** of the dialogues for reference and documentation.
+- [**MAYA_AI**](/MAYA_AI): Scripts for MAYA, the game AI, including controllers, tutorial logic, text box animations, audio spectrum effects, jokes, and announcements.
+Includes the dialogue CSV (used in Unity) and a visual Excel/PDF for reference.
 - [**Map**](/Map): Allows player interaction with the environment (scrap meshes, checkpoints, sky events).
 - [**Menus**](/Menus): Game UI, including credit screens, main menu, hover animations, fades, and aesthetic element transitions.
 - [**Player**](/Player): Player-related scripts such as aiming, crosshair control, door controllers, mesh switching, teleportation, and upgrade systems.